Mental Health X Shabbat

-- Search for Shabbat dinners hosted by Mental Health Month hosts.
-You can find our events by going to this page or by searching our tag (Mentalhealth) on OneTable’s Dinners page to see events specifically taking place in your city.
+- Search our tag (Mentalhealth) on OneTable’s Dinners page to see events specifically taking place in your city.

 - RSVP to claim your spot.
-Feel free to invite friends (space permitting) and contact the host if you have any specific dietary needs.
+Feel free to invite friends (space permitting) and contact the host if you have any specific dietary or accessibility needs.

 We've Got You Covered

 These mental health Shabbat resources have been developed in partnership with The Blue Dove Foundation.
 The Blue Dove Foundation’s mission is to educate, equip and ignite the Jewish community with tools to work together to understand, support and overcome the challenges presented by mental health and substance abuse.
 As a community and through Tikkun Olam, we will improve and save lives while eradicating the shame and stigma surrounding mental health and substance abuse in our global Jewish Community.
-The Blue Dove Foundation is starting in Atlanta with plans to expand across the United States and Canada quickly.
 The Foundation values the importance of partnerships in solving this community problem and is very thankful for the existing relationship and future partners whose missions align.